antonioIannotta/LSS-documentation/docs/index.md

 ##### Backend implementation
 There have been several theoretical consideration that led to choose a specific typology of either database or web framework rather than the another one.
 * **Database**: the choise of a NoSQL address has been the result of a simple consideration: since the data in this application have a core into the parking slots it has been wise to map this core even into the database.
 Adopting a NoSQL database like **MongoDB** made it easier to organize the several documents indexing each one by the parking slot identifier.
 * **Web Service**: the choise of the web framework to use for the backend has been led by the consideration of have a single language across the whole application.
 In order to achieve this goal has been used Ktor as web framework (implemented in Kotlin).
+In order to implement the routes for the web service has been adopted a ReST approach in order to create ReSTful API.
 #### Client

 ### CI/CD